ridafkih/helcom/README.md

 If you'd like to visit the experience, [click here](https://rida.dev/helcom)

+Without libraries, Helcom (meaning Helcim Community) was developed using HTML, JavaScript, and SCSS.

 Helcom was a front-end design & development coding challenge for the company "Helcim."
 While I didn't get the job, I did put quite a bit of work into both the design and development, and as a result, decided to share it!